DhimanMajumdar/devTinder-web/README.md

   - New Page - See all my connections
   - New Page - See all my Connection Requests
   - Feature : Accept/Reject Connection Requests
+  - Send/Ignore the user card from the feed